l-lin/kubetailrb/README.md

 # you can filter the pods using regex on the pod names
 kubetailrb '^clock(?!-json)' -n sandbox -f

+# you can also filter the containers using regex on the container names
+kubetailrb 'clock' -n sandbox -f -c 'json'
 ```

 ## Development